Sidebar

 Prohibited Uses of University Trademarks

-Neither the name of the University nor any University trademark, including University colors, may be used in any way that states or implies endorsement of a commercial product or service, gives a false impression, is misleading, or could cause confusion regarding the University’s relationship with any person or entity.
-Statements that the University is a user or purchaser of a product or program are permitted if true.
-Use of University trademarks are not allowed in third-party communications including vendor websites or other communications aimed at marketing their products or services.
+University Trademarks, including the name, colors, and other Brand Elements, may not be used in any way that implies University endorsement of a commercial product or service, creates a false or misleading impression, or causes confusion about the University’s relationship with any person or entity.
+This includes use in third-party marketing materials such as vendor websites or promotional communications.
+Accurate statements that the University is a user or purchaser of a product or service are permitted.

-Neither the name of the University nor any University trademark may be used in any manner that could adversely affect the University’s image or standing or would for any other reason be inappropriate for a public research university.
-Such proscribed uses include, but are not limited to, the use of University trademarks to promote cigarettes or other tobacco products, illegal or controlled substances and related paraphernalia, sexually oriented products or services, religious products, political parties or organizations, gaming or games of chance, and firearms.
+University Trademarks may not be used in any manner that could adversely affect the University’s image or standing or would for any other reason be inappropriate for a public research university.
+Examples of these restrictions include the use of University Trademarks to promote or endorse: cigarettes or other tobacco products, illegal or controlled substances and related paraphernalia, sexually oriented products or services, religious products, political parties or organizations, gaming or games of chance, and firearms.

 Exceptions